Creating Backup Copy Jobs

 - If the cloud repository uses WAN accelerators, select Through built-in WAN accelerators.
 In the Source WAN accelerator field, select the WAN accelerator that you have configured on your side.

-- At the Summary step of the wizard, select the Run the job when I click Finish check box if you want to start the created job right after you complete working with the wizard.
+- At the Summary step of the wizard, select the Enable the job when I click Finish check box if you want to start the created job right after you complete working with the wizard.

 - Click Finish.